bryant1410/dotfiles/README.md

     pulseaudio -k
     sudo addgroup $USER audio  # To load the config at boot time.
     ```

+    If using PipeWire, follow the steps to install [NoiseTorch](https://github.com/noisetorch/NoiseTorch?tab=readme-ov-file#download--install).

 13. Run the following to include some common SSH configs: